-In discussions of Quantum Mechanics a property of particles identified as "spin" and involving angular momentum occurs frequently as for example a referring to "spin up" or "spin down" as quantum angular momentum 'states'.
+As presented earlier above, in discussions of Quantum Mechanics a property of particles identified as "spin" and involving angular momentum occurs frequently as for example a referring to "spin" up or "spin" down as quantum angular momentum 'states'.
 In those discussions it is often stated that no specific rotary motion (spin) is necessarily involved but that rather some intrinsic property of the particle being treated, an electron or an atom, is what is intended.

-That intent is that quantized angular momentum is a natural property of particles such as electrons or atoms and that is contended in spite of there being no cause or mechanism for the particles in general to have that or such a property and with the actual denial that any physical spin as rotation about a central axis is present.
-That overall contention is defended by citing the Stern-Gerlach experiment.
+The intent is that quantized angular momentum is a natural property of particles such as electrons or atoms and that is contended in spite of there being no cause or mechanism for the particles to have that property and with the actual denial that any physical spin as rotation about a central axis is present.

+That contention is defended by citing three different experimentally revealed behaviors: